bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

 for that particular route.

 After this point,
-there's nothing special that reactpub, or the theme, or your webistes does.
+there's nothing special that reactpub, or the theme, or your website needs to do.
 It's just pure ReactJs.

 =SLIDE=

+# More modules <!-- .element: id="more-modules" -->

 - [nfl/react-helmet](https://github.com/nfl/react-helmet)
 - [bguiz/find-posts](https://github.com/bguiz/find-posts)